Looking for the best Kanban software? Here are the top 20 of 2021!

-Miro is a visual brainstorming solution that offers the best Kanban tool option for workshops.
+Miro is a visual brainstorming solution that offers the Kanban software option for workshops.
 Here teams can easily draw, create and recreate their perfect Kanban board as well as add in any other important information to go with it.
 Miro Kanban board setup is rather simple as there are no other Kanban specific features like WIP or cycle time.
-However, teams can make the board into any shape or form, giving them full access to customizations and ability to figure out the best process going forward.
+However, teams can make the board into any shape or form, giving them full access to customizations and the ability to figure out the best process going forward.

 Miro makes collaboration and working on new ideas easy and visual and if you need a light weighed Kanban solution to track your workshop, Miro is your choice.
-However, once the workshop is over, this tool should be replaced and a more capable Kanban tool should be found to ensure long-term success.
+However, once the workshop is over, this tool should be replaced and a more capable Kanban software should be found to ensure long-term success.

-Pros: Easy real time collaboration, no predefined form or restrictions.
+Pros: Easy real-time collaboration, no predefined form or restrictions.

 Cons: No formal Kanban process, lacks as a daily business solution.

 Price: $16 user/month for businesses.

 11 Jetbrains Youtrack